In this guide

 It's genuinely great at what it does.
 You can upload a pitch deck, generate a share link, and someone can view it in under a minute.
 For everyday file management and team collaboration, it's hard to beat.

-Dropbox does have some security and sharing features - you can password-protect links, set expiration dates, and on Business plans, get basic activity tracking.
+Dropbox does have some security and sharing features.
+You can password-protect links, set expiration dates, and on Business plans, get basic activity tracking.
 But these features are designed for general file management, not for the structured, audit-grade oversight that a formal due diligence process requires.

 Dropbox is cloud storage done well.
 It's built for teams who need to store and share files.
-It's not built for situations where you need to know exactly how a specific investor interacted with page 7 of your financial model.
+It's not built for situations where you need to know exactly how a specific visitor interacted with page 7 of your financial model.

 No, Dropbox is not a virtual data room.
 It's a cloud storage platform.
 The two tools are built for fundamentally different jobs.